riccardogvn/AIKoGAM/README.md

-# PROVENANCE-KG: A Knowledge Graph of Artworks and Provenance Events
+# AIKoGAM
+An AI-driven Knowledge Graph of the Antiquities market: toward automatised methods to identify illicit trafficking networks

-This project allows the extraction of events from artwork provenance into a Knowledge Graph (KG).
+This allows the extraction of events from artwork provenance into a Knowledge Graph (KG).
 The KG connects artworks through the common events.

 Author: \
 Hebatallah Mohamed (hebatallah.mohamed@iit.it)
+Riccardo Giovanelli (riccardo.giovanelli@unive.it)

 ## Installation: